PSModule/.github/profile/README.md

 ```powershell
 ``` -->

+# Action design decisions

+- Use the composite action to load prerequisite modules.
+I.e., 'Utilities'.
+- Run the main functionality from a `main.ps1` file located in a `scripts` folder.
+- The action inputs are written in PascalCase and uses the natural language name of the input.
+- Use envvironment variables to pass data between the composite action and the `main.ps1` file.
+- Prefix the environment variable with `GITHUB_ACTION_INPUT_` followed by the name of the action input to avoid collision with other environment variables.
+- Have a `readme.md` file in the action folder that explains the action and how to use it.
+- Have a Action-Test workflow file that tests the action.

 ## 🌈 Contribution guidelines

 Feel free to submit issues, PRs what have you.
 Also feel free to use as you like; be that the functions or modules we maintain here.